Eudonet SaaS General Terms and Conditions of Use

 - the Client has accepted and performed all of its obligations under the Agreement and its payments are up to date;

-- the Client notified EUDONET of the infringement action or the declaration that proceeded it within a period of eight (8) days, by registered mail with proof of delivery;
+- the Client notified EUDONET of the infringement action or the declaration that preceded it within a period of eight (8) days, by registered mail with proof of delivery;

 - EUDONET is able to assume sole control of the defence of its own interests and those of the Client, which necessitates that the Client collaborates loyally with EUDONET by providing all necessary information and assistance for properly carrying out such a defence.